Macron leads polls but turnout a big question in French vote

 Many in Macron’s camp fear that his supporters may not go to polling stations because they already think he will win, while those angry at his policies will make sure to vote.

-“Of course I have concerns,” said Julien Descamps, a 28-year-old member of Macron’s party, stressing that some people in his entourage “don’t know what to do.”
+“Of course I have concerns,” said Julien Descamps, a 28-year-old member of Macron’s party, stressing that some people in his circle “don’t know what to do.”

 “They are not fully convinced by Macron, but if they reject the extremes, they should vote for him,” he said.